handlebars-lang/handlebars.js/CONTRIBUTING.md

 Before building, you need to make sure that the Git submodule `spec/mustache` is included (i.e. the directory `spec/mustache` should not be empty).
 To include it, if using Git version 1.6.5 or newer, use `git clone --recursive` rather than `git clone`.
 Or, if you already cloned without `--recursive`, use `git submodule update --init`.

+This project uses [pnpm](https://pnpm.io/) as its package manager (the required version is pinned in the `packageManager` field of `package.json`).
+The easiest way to get the right version is via [Corepack](https://nodejs.org/api/corepack.html), which ships with Node.js: run `corepack enable` once, and pnpm commands will automatically use the pinned version.

+> **Note:** While Handlebars itself supports Node.js >=20 at runtime (see `engines` in `package.json`), the development tooling requires a newer Node.js for the pinned pnpm version: pnpm 11 requires Node.js >=22.13.
+Use Node.js 22.13 or later when building and testing locally.

-Project dependencies may be installed via `npm install`.
+Project dependencies may be installed via `pnpm install`.

-To build Handlebars.js from scratch, run `npm run build` in the root of the project.
+To build Handlebars.js from scratch, run `pnpm run build` in the root of the project.
 That will compile CJS modules via SWC and bundle UMD distributions via rspack, outputting results to the dist/ folder.
-To run tests, use `npm test`.
+To run tests, use `pnpm test`.

 If you notice any problems, please report them to the GitHub issue tracker at [http://github.com/handlebars-lang/handlebars.js/issues](http://github.com/handlebars-lang/handlebars.js/issues).